ju-lab/kjyi_inhouse/(HowTo)loop_in_smart_way/README.md

 ## kill all child processes when parent is killed
 ```
-# only for workstation
-# in server(PBS), all child will be automatically killed by qdel
 trap 'kill -TERM $PID' TERM INT
 for i in ./bam/*.bam; do
 	if [ I == 4 ]; then ((I = I -4)); wait; fi; ((I++))